SuperMorto/SuperMorto/README.md

 The function of a mmaster (sorry I stutter) piece is to last forever.
 Every function has an un-known.
 People have been killed for no reason?.
+This is a list of unsoreted dribble.
+S = most distructive force.
+Its a dream.

+:D

+<3
+Love Morto.